Tuesday's primary elections: Three key takeaways

 Another possible female first in New Mexico: Deb Haaland won the Democratic primary for the state’s 1st Congressional District.
 In a seat that heavily favors Democrats, Haaland could be the first Native American woman elected to Congress.

 In New Jersey, Mikie Sherrill, an ex-military helicopter pilot, won the Democratic primary in a congressional race that promises to be a key battleground in November.
-Female Democratic candidates were also ahead in early returns in Iowa and Montana.
+A female Democratic candidate also won in Iowa and another was leading in early returns in Montana.

 The results could build on an already apparent trend in 2018, with Democratic women winning surprise primary victories from Kentucky to Nebraska.